Wedding of Prince Felipe and Letizia Ortiz

-The wedding of Prince Felipe and Letizia Ortiz was held on 22 May 2004 in the Almudena Cathedral at the Royal Palace of Madrid, Spain.
+The wedding of Felipe, Prince of Asturias and Letizia Ortiz was held on 22 May 2004 in the Almudena Cathedral at the Royal Palace of Madrid, Spain.
 At the time of the wedding, the groom was the heir to the Spanish throne.
 The bride was a journalist.
 The wedding was presided over by the archbishop of Madrid, Antonio María Rouco Varela, and was watched by 25 million people in Spain alone.

 More than 1200 guests attended the wedding, including 36 royal houses and heads of state, including Prince Albert of Monaco; Charles, Prince of Wales, and the Crown Princess Victoria of Sweden.

-The wedding was the first state wedding in Spain for more than 50 years, and the first royal wedding in almost a century.
-It was also the first wedding to be held in the Almeduna Cathedral, which was consecrated in 1993.
+The wedding was the first state wedding in Spain for more than 50 years.
+It was also the first wedding to be held in the Almudena Cathedral, which was consecrated in 1993.

 Engagement announcement

 The exact date that the courtship began is unknown.
 On 1 November 2003, the Royal Household announced Letizia Ortiz's engagement to Felipe, then Prince of Asturias.
 Felipe had proposed with a 16-carat diamond engagement ring with a white gold trim.
 She marked the occasion by giving him white gold and sapphire cufflinks and a classic book.

 The official hand petition was made on 6 November 2003 at the El Pardo Palace.